Air Fryer Hard-Boiled Eggs | Easy Peel!

 This post may contain affiliate links.
 Please read our disclosure policy.

-Did you know that you can air fry eggs?
-I’m not even kidding, making eggs in your air fryer is not only possible, it’s brilliant!
-From raw to hard-boiled in a matter of minutes, with an easy peel to boot!
-Simply load up your fryer rack with eggs, and let your air fryer do all the work!
+If you haven’t made air fryer eggs, you’re missing out!
+Making soft-boiled or hard-boiled eggs in your air fryer is not only possible but also brilliant!
+From raw to boiled in a matter of minutes, with an easy peel shell to boot!

 an overhead view of sliced hard boiled air fryer eggs